Dyscalculia in Children and Adults

 Typically a child will complete 20 minutes of exercise per day, under supervision, over a 6 month period.
 We also have a Fast-Track programmes for those who require more support from our practitioners and who may need results more quickly.

-Results last a lifetime and programmes do not need to be repeated.
+Improvements typically last and programmes do not need to be repeated.

 "The Key Clinic has been amazing throughout our experience so far.
 We first engaged with them during ‘Covid’ and visited their Berkshire clinic for an initial assessment with our then 10-year-old son, who has ASD, ADHD, Developmental Coordination Disorder, Dysgraphia, and Dyscalculia.
 From there, we enrolled on the audio, neurodevelopmental, and biomedical pathways and were fully supported every step of the way with face-to-face and online consultations."